keerthi070/Avl_visualization/README.md

 # AVL Visualization

-This project is an **interactive AVL Tree visualization tool** built using **HTML, CSS, JavaScript, and D3.js**.
+This project is an **interactive AVL Tree visualization tool** built using **HTML, CSS, JavaScript**.
 It allows users to **insert, delete, search, and view the height** of nodes in a balanced AVL tree.

 ## 🚀 Features